How to Win Friends and Influence People (1936) is one of the most popular social skills books in the world.

 Dale Carnegie says that the only way to make solid and lasting relationships is to be genuinely interested in them.

-As someone said, to be interesting be interested.
+As the author is famously quoted as saying: to be interesting be interested.

 Principle 2: Smile

-The author was also very prescient when he said that our actions influence our feelings as much as our feelings influence our actions.
-So by smiling you will also be naturally happier.
+Carnegie says that our actions influence our feelings as much as our feelings influence our actions.

 Principle 3: Remember Their Names